SGDInstitute/apollo/content/collections/pages/sgdinstitute/programs.md

             text: 'The Transgender Justice Teach-In is dedicated to centering trans, nonbinary, and intersex knowledge, experiences, and liberation.'
       -
         type: paragraph
+        content:
+          -
+            type: text
+            text: 'Our inaugural event, "The rise of a trans abolitionist vision," brought into conversation Justin Toliver, Dominique Morgan, Qui Alexander, and Ar''Tesha Saballos.'
       -
         type: set
         attrs: